 About Me

-I’m inspired by the late Kobe Bryant and his Mamba Mentality—to become a better version of myself every day and to inspire people around me.
-I’m always open to mentorship, collaboration, or simply a good coffee chat.
+I’m inspired by the late Kobe Bryant and his Mamba Mentality—to inspire people around me.
 If my work resonates with you, don’t hesitate to reach out!
+I’m always happy to connect.
+Outside of work, I enjoy traveling and playing sports—mainly basketball and golf.

 Go Blue!
 Go Dawgs!